 Roasted Vegetables - a basic recipe with lots of room for adaptations!
 This vegan and vegetarian side dish is perfect for serving a large group of people

-How I choose my produce is based largely on whatโ€™s looking good in the produce section.
-This usually means selecting seasonal veggies, but virtually anything that catches your eye at the store, farmerโ€™s market, or is given to you in your CSA box will work!
+This usually means selecting seasonal vegetables.
+Virtually anything that catches your eye at the grocery store, farmerโ€™s market, or comes in a CSA box will work!

-Tip For Making Perfect Roasted Vegetables:
+Tips For Making Perfect Roasted Vegetables:

 Make sure the vegetables have space for roasting so that they don’t become soggy – roast in a single layer on baking sheets for best results.